Danish Social Democracy defends its leadership

-With 99.80% scrutinized, the prime minister is revalidated in office by harvesting her center-left bloc 49% of the votes, but she will need the support of the centrists to govern
+The polls after the polls close suggest that the prime minister is revalidated in office, but will need the support of the centrists to govern

-The Danish social democracy defended its leadership in the parliamentary elections held in that Nordic country, although its prime minister, Mette Frederiksen, will need centrist support to continue leading the Executive.
-Counting 99.80% of the votes, the ruling center-left bloc added 49%, almost five points above the center-right opposition.
-Frederiksen’s Social Democratic Party was once again the most voted party -with 28.7%-, fourteen points above the direct follower, the Liberal Party, in second position.
+The Danish social democracy defended its leadership on Tuesday in the parliamentary elections held in that Nordic country, but everything indicates that its prime minister, Mette Frederiksen, will need new support to govern.
+The first exit polls on DR public television, broadcast minutes after the polls closed, gave the center-left government bloc 47.5% last night.

-With these percentages, Frederiksen and his allies would obtain 85 seats, five below the 90 they need to have a parliamentary majority.
-The rival center-right block would be in the 74 positions.
-In the current Danish context, with great fragmentation and 14 parties in contention, the 16 deputies that The Moderates will have, a new party led by former Liberal Prime Minister Lars Lookke Rasmussen, will be decisive.
-The results of Greenland remain to be computed, a territory of the Kingdom of Denmark whose colleges, together with the Faroe Islands, add up to 4 deputies.
+Frederiksen’s Social Democratic Party received the most votes -23.1%-, ten points above the direct follower, the Liberal Party.
+Frederiksen and her allies would be five seats short of the 90 they need for a parliamentary majority.
+The rival center-right bloc would be in all 73 seats.

 The parliamentary elections were held in advance, after years of strong pressure on the head of the Government.
 The trigger was the sacrifice of 15 million mink dictated in 2019.
 It was a decision linked to a health alert in the midst of the coronavirus pandemic and in the event that a mutation would render the future vaccine ineffective.